 - Some clinical trials offer compensation for participation.

-- You may receive the placebo in the control group of the clinical trial, meaning you wouldn’t be able to experience the beneficial effects of the drug.
-However at some point in many studies, when and if the intervention proves to be effective, sponsors will often then treat those in the placebo control group.
+- You may receive the placebo in the control group of the clinical trial, meaning you wouldn’t be able to experience the drug’s beneficial effects.
+However, at some point in many studies, sponsors will often treat those in the placebo control group when and if the intervention proves to be effective.

-- You may require more medical care during and/or after the clinical trial due to side effects.
+- Due to side effects, you may require more medical care during and/or after the clinical trial.